CDFPT Application Procedure

 The recommendations can be submitted as formal reports should the authors prefer.
 All evaluation forms must also be prepared and forwarded by the preparer of the form to the CDFPT through the Office of the Provost.

 3. Confidential letters of recommendation.
 These letters are solicited through each Academic Deans’ offices.
 Each faculty member provides the names and addresses of references to be considered to their respective Dean by June prior to the year (see timetable for specific dates) applying for tenure and/or promotion.
 The Dean solicits these letters on a confidential basis.
-The letters are sent directly to the Deans by the first week of October (see timetable for specific dates).
-The Deans will then forward them to the Departmental and School tenure and promotion (TAP) Committee and to the Office of the Provost for distribution to the CDFPT by December 1, 2015.
+The letters are sent directly to the Deans by the last week of September (see timetable for specific dates).
+The Deans will then forward them to the Departmental and School tenure and promotion (TAP) Committee and to the Office of the Provost for distribution to the CDFPT by the last week of September.
 All information considered by the CDFPT, including departmental recommendations, is available to the candidate except for confidential letters of recommendation solicited by the candidate.
 Letters not solicited by the candidate or the Dean will be shown to the candidate who decides whether or not to include them in the dossier.
 All documents not available to the candidate will be provided to the CDFPT through the Provost Office, by the school and uploaded into ePortfolio.

 4. Faculty eDossier.
 The candidate prepares this eDossier, which is not required of adjunct faculty.
 All eDossier materials must be submitted to the CDFPT. eDossiers include: curriculum vitae; executive summary; teaching portfolio; scholarship/research portfolio; professional/practicum portfolio (optional); appendices; and an addendum.
 All materials included in the eDossier are considered public information and are not confidential.
 Copies of formal evaluations by outside reviewers are not placed in the dossier, and neither are confidential letters and are made available to all TAP committee members at the all levels and the Chair. eDossiers prepared by the individual faculty member must be submitted to the CDFPT by second week of December (see timetable for specific dates).